bbranquinho/skip-the-dishes/README.md

 ## 2. Running

+There two ways to execute the project.

+### 2.1.
+First (Linux, OS X)

 In order to execute the project based on docker, that not requires the JDK and Maven, it is necessary to run the following commands inside the root folder:

 ```sh
 $ ./start-local.sh
 ```

+### 2.2.
+Second (Linux, OS X, Windows)

-There is another option that usually compiles faster the project, however, for this case is required the JDK and Maven.
+This option usually compiles faster the project, however, for this case is required the JDK and Maven.
 The following commands are used for such execution option:

 ```sh
 $ mvn clean install